-You must apply for an import permit for all processed plant-based stockfeed, supplements and ingredients, regardless of quantity.
+You must apply for an import permit for all animal feed, regardless of quantity.
 You must have this permit before you ship consignments to Australia.

 You must provide extensive technical information to support your application.

-Make sure you understand the following assessment and risk management processes for the type of stockfeed you are importing.
+Make sure you understand the following assessment and risk management processes for the type of animal feed you are importing.

 Apply for a permit

-You must have a permit to import any processed plant-based stockfeed and supplements into Australia.
+You must have a permit to import any plant-based animal feed into Australia, including processed stockfeed and pet food.